Jwolter23/Wolter-Finance/README.md

 - My biggest ambition for the project is going to see if I can get my data to update live in specific sections.
 An example of this would have the intraday trading for stocks be updated every one minute using the given info from the API.
 - Getting the sliding bar across the title screen would be a great animation to have and show off trending stocks.
 - Getting charts to show accurate data in my stocks section.

+## Contribution Guidelines

+- Currently there are very few active bugs in the program.
+- If there is interest in contributing to this program fork the repo from GitHub and the clone it into your terminal.
+- From there users are free to make changes as they see fit and can submit pull requests.

 ## Wireframe